Ashishkumar-hub/Sea-Sponge-Image-Classfication-and-Object-Detection/README.md

     > Run the project find it on http://127.0.0.1:5000/

     > Kindly use some of the images in uploads folder for testing it or you can see the SS below.

+    For Object Detection:

+    > Gather the dataset of images and label our dataset (Just like image classification use the image scrapper for it or you can use the images used for image classification task)

+    > we will label the imgges for differen type of sea sponge using labelimg tool or you can use roboflow for that task it gives you free aceess if you keep the dataset public

+    > Export our dataset to YOLOv5 (we will put our dataset in roboflow and generate the API key from there and use that for training the model)

+    > Train YOLOv5 to recognize the objects in our dataset

+    > Train the yolov5 model for our dataset we kept on roboflow

+    > Evaluate our YOLOv5 model's performance

+    > Run test inference to view our model at work

 #### Results

+    For Image Classification:
     With only 60 traning and 58 test images I got an accuracy of 80% with a validation accuracy of 45%.
     It can be improved just for submission purposes i have used the model that i have created initially.